 Company overview – The operational aspects of the company are explained in detail and should provide the USCIS with an understanding of the business.
-More in-depth information about the source of the investment funds and any related start-up costs can introduced while discussing the company overview.
+More in-depth information about the source of the investment funds and any related start-up costs can introduce while discussing the company overview.
 It is very important that the investment and related funding comes from legitimate sources; the investor must show that the funding has not come, directly or indirectly, from any criminal activity.

 Products – This area should include descriptions of the products or services offered, as well as explain and emphasize the products or services that will be offered, and explore the benefit to the target market.
 This is also an excellent place to supply details related to intellectual property the company has, or research and development activities it is currently engaged in.

 Market analysis – An in-depth market analysis is essential to any business, and by examining the industry, as well as the potential market area, the treaty investor can develop a better understanding of the U.S. market and develop informed decisions concerning the business, its market, and its customers.
-USCIS wants to see informed E2 visa applicants making informed decisions for a sustainable investment.
+USCIS wants to see informed E2 visa applicants making informed decisions for sustainable investment.

 Sales Strategy – The sales strategy will illustrate the financial viability of the business and provide USCIS with accurate assumptions for the viability and sustainability of the business.
-In the case of buying into a franchise or purchasing an existing business sales strategies can be developed from the most recent balance sheets and income statements.
+In the case of buying into a franchise or purchasing an existing business, sales strategies can be developed from the most recent balance sheets and income statements.
 Projections can be developed using a number of factors including information the investor has provided on product costs and market analysis.

 Common Questions regarding E2 visas

-In addition to the requirements previously discussed – that the investor must be a national of a commerce treaty country, the business must be a bona fide enterprise, and the investment amount must be substantial – the U.S. Citizenship and Immigration Service has established additional guidelines an investor must meet when applying for or working under a treaty investment visa.
+In addition to the requirements previously discussed – that the investor must be a national of a commerce treaty country, the business must be a bona fide enterprise, and the investment amount must be substantial – the U.S. Citizenship and Immigration Service has established additional guidelines an investor must meet when applying for or working under a treaty investor visa.

 Can you apply if you are not the owner of the company?

 For most cases – no. The investor must be coming to the United States for the sole purpose of directing or developing the subject of the investment.
-The USCIS identifies this by showing that the investor holds at least 50% ownership of the business, or an executive / managerial position which gives operational control of the business.
+The USCIS identifies this by showing that the investor holds at least 50% ownership of the business or an executive / managerial position that gives operational control of the business.
 However, there is a way to apply for an E2 essential visa¸ if your skills are essential to the business.
 More on that below.

-Though there is no set amount for the required investment, but the investor must show awareness of the expenses related to starting a business.
-The investment needs to be significant in relation to the total cost of either purchasing an existing business or for creating a similar type of business from the ground up.
+Though there is no set amount for the required investment, the investor must show awareness of the expenses related to starting a business.
+The investment needs to be significant in relation to the total cost of either purchasing an existing business or creating a similar type of business from the ground up.